isabella232/presentation-druxt_101/slides.md

 https://gitpod.io#github.com/druxt/quickstart-druxt-site

 <!--
-In this demo I'm using the DruxtSite quickstart repository on Gitpod.
+In this demo I'm using the DruxtSite quickstart repository:
-Feel free to follow along at home: [Add link to chat]

-- Drupal is pre-installed and confgured using DDev.
+- Drupal is pre-installed and configured using DDev.
-- Nuxt in pre-installed and setup with the DruxtSite module which is a Druxt distribution that gives you all of the Druxt modules to get started building a Fully decoupled Drupal Site.
+- Nuxt in pre-installed and setup with the DruxtSite module.

+I'm running it locally, but it's setup to run on GitPod, so feel free to follow along at home: [Add link to chat]

+Everything is installed and setup, so let's have a look through, and as you can see there's a lot going on:

 A default Layout is injected into Nuxt to render the DruxtSite component, which renders all the available Block regions for the specified theme.